Publishing to an Azure Cloud Service from Visual Studio

 Used to authenticate requests to Azure.

-Use the following topics to help publish your application to Azure from Visual Studio:
+Use the following topics to help publish your project to Azure from Visual Studio:

-You must also create a hosted service to use when you publish your application.
-This hosted service that you create is a container that is used to host your application by running the roles of your Azure application on virtual machines.
+You must also create a hosted service to use when you publish your cloud service.
+This hosted service that you create is a container that is used to host your cloud service by running the roles of your Azure cloud service on virtual machines.

-Publish Your Azure Application from Visual Studio: You can publish your Azure application to Azure directly from Visual Studio to either a staging or production environment.
+Publish your Azure cloud service from Visual Studio: You can publish your Azure cloud service to Azure directly from Visual Studio to either a staging or production environment.
 To do this, you must provide credentials that Visual Studio can use to authenticate requests to Azure.
-You provide credentials by signing in to Azure, or by importing credentials from a subscription file.
+You can provide credentials by signing in to Azure, or by importing credentials from a subscription file.

-When you publish your application from Visual Studio, a service package is created and this package is used to deploy your application to a hosted service.
+When you publish your cloud service project from Visual Studio, a service package is created and this package is used to deploy your cloud service to a hosted service.

-View and Monitor Your Published Azure Applications: You can check the status of your Azure application using the Azure Compute Explorer in Server Explorer.
-To do this, you must provide credentials that Visual Studio can use to authenticate requests to Azure.
+View and monitor your published Azure cloud services: You can check the status of your Azure cloud service using the Azure Compute Explorer in Server Explorer.
+To do this, provide credentials that Visual Studio can use to authenticate requests to Azure.

-When your application is published to Azure, a version of the Windows Server operating system is provisioned to host your application’s roles.
-The version of the operating system depends on the version of the .NET Framework that your application targets.
+When your cloud service project is published to Azure, a version of the Windows Server operating system is provisioned to host your cloud service’s roles.
+The version of the operating system depends on the version of the .NET Framework that your cloud service targets.
 For more information see Managing Operating System and Framework Versions.